ECONOMICS OF EUROPEAN INTEGRATION

 - Economics of Monetary Union, by Paul De Grauwe, Oxford University Press, 12th edition, paperback, 2018.

 All the slides will be posted on the Elly platform before each lesson and then discussed with the students’ participation.
 Case studies and videos on the most relevant issues will be presented and talked over in class.
 Students are responsible for consulting the dedicated website on a regular basis in order to know in advance the general lines of the subjects and to be able to contribute actively to class discussions.
 Updates and additional material are posted on the website.
-While preparing for lectures students are also encouraged to extend their study beyond required readings to related papers in scientific journals or newspaper articles.
+While preparing for the lectures students are also encouraged to extend their study beyond required readings to related papers in scientific journals or newspaper articles.

 Students are kindly asked to observe the following courtesy rules:

-2. Prepare assignments on time.
+2. Prepare assignments according to the deadlines.

 Assessment methods and criteria